mhaugrud/msumcspy/_sources/Strings/StringMethods.rst

    - On line 11, type a line similar to line 10 that results in ``6`` being displayed.

-   - On line 7, make a string from the interger variable ``size`` (recall how you can make a string from an integer with ``str``).
+   - On line 7, make a string from the integer variable ``size`` (recall how you can make a string from an integer with ``str``).
 Use the rjust method on that string to right justify it in a field 5 characters wide and print the resulting string.
 Notice the number 25 is preceded by 3 spaces.

 **Check your understanding**